Jeffrey Snyder · 2013–2015 · University of Oklahoma, 2013

 Harold Brooks · 1990–1992 · University of Illinois at Urbana-Champaign, 1990

 A world-renowned expert on tornado incidences and safety, Harold is a frequent interviewee of many top news programs including 20/20 and Dateline.
-Harold is a 3-time awardee of the Environmental Research Laboratories Outstanding Paper Award, the 2002 recipient of the Dept. of Commerce Silver Medal, and a former associate editor of Monthly Weather Review and Weather and Forecasting, and is the current Joint Chief Editor of Weather and Forecasting.
+Harold is a 3-time awardee of the Environmental Research Laboratories Outstanding Paper Award, the 2002 recipient of the Dept. of Commerce Silver Medal, a former associate editor of Monthly Weather Review and Weather and Forecasting, and former Joint Chief Editor of Weather and Forecasting.
 He is currently a federal research scientist at NSSL.

 N. Balakrishnan · 1987–1989